matloff/R-Style-Guide/README.md

 And as noted earlier, comments with scope spanning the entire file or significant chunks of it can be quite helpful, something that mere chice of object names can't achieve.

+# Use of External Packages

+One of the truly great things about the R language is CRAN and Bioconductor, with packages for everything under the sun.
+I use CRAN packages a lot.

+On the other hand, you should make sure an external package is really necessary for your code.
+Relying on a lot of packages can:

+* Make your code hard to maintain.
+Every time a package that you use changes, you run the risk that this breaks your code.
+And remember, those packages may in turn depend on still more packages, and so on.

+* One never can be completely sure that those packages do what want in all circumstances.
+Another package's edge case may be a central use case for your package.
+Subtle bugs can occur, hard to track down.

+In many, probably most cases, the advantages of relying on a package will outweight the above concerns.
+But one should approach this very carefully.

+# Error Checking

+Wherever your code, for instance, extracts a subset from a vector or data frame, don't assume the result will be non-NULL!
+There should be code to check for this whenever you are not completely sure a non-NULL result will occur.

+Call **stop()** for serious errors, **warning()** for "iffy" cases.

+It may be quite useful to use **tryCatch()** in many of these cases.
+Instead of your code blowing up, it can give the user a chance to fix her input error, or if the code does blow up, it may print out some helpful information.

+# Functional Programming

 # Other R Style Guides